ShrutiJ-01/productivize/README.md

 2) Push your changes to remote

-`git push origin main`
+`git push origin branchname`

-This merges any recent changes from the remote, and then pushes the changes you made to the remote repo.
+These commands merges any recent changes from the main branch, and then pushes the changes you made to the remote repo.